KhouryRemah/KhouryRemah/README.md

 # Summary :
 Hard-working Junior Software Engineer who has recently graduated from the Technion – Israel Institute of Technology.
 Seeking to use proven skills in coding, debugging and problem-solving in an engineering position.
 Have great interpersonal skills such as excellent communication and ability to work well in a team environment.
-Created an Android application that finds the nearest empty parking spot to the required destination in the Technion campus.
+Implemented an Android application that finds the nearest empty parking spot to the required destination in the Technion campus.